VAWA Attorneys in Skokie

 To apply for lawful permanent residency, you must undergo a medical exam and a criminal background check.

-You may not be granted a green card if you:
+To help you understand possible barriers, you may not be granted a green card if you fall into any of these categories:

 I-751 Waiver Petitions for Conditional Residents